Know Your College Admissions Tests

-There are 20 Subject Tests covering English, history, foreign languages, mathematics, and sciences.
+There are 20 SAT Subject Tests.
+Subjects tested include English, history, foreign languages, mathematics, and science.
 Some colleges, especially highly selective ones, require students to submit Subject Test scores for admission.
 Other colleges only recommend submitting Subject Test scores or will review them if submitted.
 These tests show colleges your academic strengths and interests.

 How Colleges Use Your Scores